khushveerk/Keywords-/README.md

 A VPN, or Virtual Private Network, is a service that creates a secure, encrypted connection over a less secure network, such as the internet.
 It allows you to access the internet as if you were connected to a private network, providing privacy and security.

 When you use a VPN, your internet traffic is routed through a secure server before reaching its destination, adding a layer of privacy and security.
 However, it's important to choose a reputable VPN provider to ensure your data is handled securely and your privacy is protected.
+# FRONTEND,BACKEND AND API(Application Programming Interface)

+In web development, the terms frontend, backend, and API refer to different aspects of building and managing applications.
+Here’s a breakdown of each:

+# 1.Frontend
+Frontend refers to the client-side of a web application.
+It encompasses everything that users interact with directly in their web browsers.
+This includes:
+# 2.Backend
+Backend refers to the server-side of a web application.
+It involves everything that happens on the server and is responsible for managing and processing data.
+Key aspects include:
+# 3.API
+API stands for Application Programming Interface.
+It is a set of rules and protocols that allows different software applications to communicate with each other.
+APIs can be used to connect Frontend and Backend

+#Together, these components work to create a complete web application, with the frontend providing the user experience, the backend managing data and logic, and the API facilitating communication between the two.